-SEA Topic Summary of Main Issues and Key Considerations in SEA Assessment Soil The majority of the North Berwick area is classified prime quality agricultural land, an important and finite land resource for food production due to its highly productive nature and the wide range of crops it can support. of crops it can support.
+SEA Topic Summary of Main Issues and Key Considerations in SEA Assessment Soil The majority of the North Berwick area is classified prime quality agricultural land, an important and finite land resource for food production due to its highly productive nature and the wide range of crops it can support.
 The area contains some areas of rare soils including areas of alluvial soils and stretches of brown calcareous soils along the coast.